Consumer medicine information

 How much to take

-How to take Hydroxycarbamide Medsurge
+How to take it

+Swallow the capsules whole with a glass of water.
 Or if you have problems with swallowing the capsules, you can empty the capsule contents into a glass of water, stir and drink it straight away.
 Some of the materials present in the capsule may float to the surface of the water.

-When to take Hydroxycarbamide Medsurge
+When to take it

 Hydroxycarbamide Medsurge is taken as a single dose and can be taken each day, or once every three days.
 Your doctor will decide how you should take the capsules and will explain this to you.

-How long it is given
+How long to take it

-• Additional treatment may not be repeated until your blood cell numbers return to acceptable levels and any side effects have been controlled.
+Additional treatment may not be repeated until your blood cell numbers return to acceptable levels and any side effects have been controlled.

-If you forget to take Hydroxycarbamide Medsurge
+If you forget to take it

 If it is almost time for your next dose, skip the dose you missed and take your next dose when you are meant to.

 Otherwise, take it as soon as you remember, and then go back to taking your medicine as you would normally.

-Do not take a double dose to make up for the dose you missed.
+Do not take a double dose to make up for the dose that you missed.
 This may increase the chance of you getting an unwanted side effect.

-If you take too much Hydroxycarbamide Medsurge
+If you have too much (overdose)

-Symptoms of overdose may include acute skin inflammation, soreness, discoloration of the skin, fluid retention associated with the hands & feet followed by scaling of the skin in these areas, soreness & inflammation of the mouth.
+Symptoms of overdose may include acute skin inflammation, soreness, discolouration of the skin, fluid retention associated with the hands & feet followed by scaling of the skin in these areas, soreness & inflammation of the mouth.

-Things you should do
+Things you must do

 Avoid exposing your skin to sunlight.
 Use appropriate clothing, a hat, and sunscreen if you must go in the sun.
 Check your skin regularly for any changes.
 If you notice any changes, tell your doctor.